 Whether it is one of winter’s coldest days or you are simply thinking ahead, it is literally vital to know how to keep puppies warm.

 Generally, puppies can handle changes in temperature well after two months of age.
-But from birth onwards for a handful of weeks, it is the dog owner or dog breeder’s job to keep the young puppies warm enough.
-Generally, this gets achieved by insulation of the room the dogs are in, or by using an external heat source, e.g. dog house heater.
+But from birth onwards for a handful of weeks, it is the dog owner or dog breeder's job to keep the young puppies warm enough.
+Generally, this gets achieved by insulation of the room the dogs are in, or by using an external heat source, e.g. dog house heater, heat lamps.

 How To Tell If a Puppy Is Too Cold?